-ASPECT / IMPACT IMPACT MANAGEMENT ACTIONS RESPONSIBILITY METHOD IMPACT MANAGEMENT OUTCOMES TIMEFRAMES position in a designated area until they can be replanted again as part of the rehabilitation process Surface Water • · • · Loss of aquatic species of special concern: During construction activities within watercourses could result in the disturbance or destruction of any listed and or protected plant or animal species.
+ASPECT / IMPACT IMPACT MANAGEMENT ACTIONS RESPONSIBILITY METHOD IMPACT MANAGEMENT OUTCOMES TIMEFRAMES No unauthorized persons should be allowed onto the site and site access should be strictly controlled.
+All construction vehicles should adhere to a low-speed limit (40km/h for cars and 30km/h for trucks) to avoid collisions with susceptible species such as snakes and tortoises and rabbits or hares.
+Speed limits should apply within the facility as well as on the public gravel access roads to the site.
+All personnel should undergo environmental induction with regards to fauna and in particular awareness about not harming or collecting species such as snakes, tortoises and snakes which are often persecuted out of fear or superstition.
+Surface Water Loss of aquatic species of special concern: During construction activities within watercourses could result in the disturbance or destruction of any listed and or protected plant or animal species.
 However none of these aquatic obligate species were observed during this assessment Develop and implement an Aquatic Rehabilitation and Monitoring plan post Environmental Authorisation.
 This must be developed following the finalisation of the turbine / road layout and a walk down has been completed.
 Holder of the EA Construction Monitoring and audit reports Impacts avoided or managed as per specialist recommendations.
 Ensure the conditions of the EA are adhered to.
-Continuous Damage or loss of riparian and or drainage line systems i.e. disturbance of the waterbodies in the construction phase: Construction could result in the loss of drainage systems that are fully functional and provide an ecosystem services within the site especially where new access roads are required or road upgrades will widen All alien plant re-growth, which is currently low within the greater region must be monitored and should it occur, these plants must be eradicated within the project footprints and especially in areas near the proposed crossings.
-Prosopis (alien invasive riparian tree) is prevalent in areas to the north of the site, thus care in transporting any material, while ensuring that such materials is free of alien seed, coupled with pre and post alien clearing must be stipulated in the EMPr.
-Where roads and crossings are upgraded, the following applies: Holder of the EA Construction Monitoring and audit reports Impacts avoided or managed as per specialist recommendations.
-Ensure the conditions of the EA are adhered to.
+Continuous Damage or loss of riparian and or drainage line systems i.e. disturbance of the waterbodies on the construction phase: All alien plant re-growth, which is currently low within the greater region must be monitored and should it occur, these plants must Holder of the EA Construction Monitoring and audit reports Impacts avoided or managed as per specialist recommendations.
 Continuous

-ASPECT / IMPACT IMPACT MANAGEMENT ACTIONS RESPONSIBILITY METHOD IMPACT MANAGEMENT OUTCOMES TIMEFRAMES any current bridges or drifts.
-Loss can also include a functional loss, through change in vegetation type via alien encroachment for example.
-Existing pipe culverts must be removed and replaced with suitable sized box culverts, especially where road levels are raised to accommodate any large vehicles.
+ASPECT / IMPACT IMPACT MANAGEMENT ACTIONS RESPONSIBILITY METHOD IMPACT MANAGEMENT OUTCOMES TIMEFRAMES Construction could result in the loss of drainage systems that are fully functional and provide an ecosystem services within the site especially where new access roads are required or road upgrades will widen any current bridges or drifts.
+Loss can also include a functional loss, through change in vegetation type via alien encroachment for example. be eradicated within the project footprints and especially in areas near the proposed crossings.
+Prosopis (alien invasive riparian tree) is prevalent in areas to the north of the site, thus care in transporting any material, while ensuring that such materials is free of alien seed, coupled with pre and post alien clearing must be stipulated in the EMPr.
+Where roads and crossings are upgraded, the following applies: Existing pipe culverts must be removed and replaced with suitable sized box culverts, especially where road levels are raised to accommodate any large vehicles.
 River levels, regardless of the current state of the river / water course must be reinstated thus preventing any impoundments from being formed.
 The related designs must be assessed by an aquatic specialist during a pre-construction walkdown.
 Where large cut and fill areas are required these must be stabilised and rehabilitated during the construction process, to minimise erosion and sedimentation.
 Suitable stormwater management systems must be installed along roads and other areas and monitored during the first few months of use.
-Any erosion / sedimentation must be resolved through whatever additional interventions maybe necessary (i.e., extension, energy dissipaters, spreaders, etc).
-Potential impact on localised surface water quality (construction materials and fuel storage facilities) during the construction and decommissioning phases.
-During construction earthworks will expose 2.
-All liquid chemicals including fuels and oil, including the BESS must be stored in with secondary containment (bunds or containers or berms) that can contain a leak or spill.
-Such facilities must be inspected routinely and must have the suitable PPE and spill kits needed to contain likely worst-case scenario leak or spill in that facility, Holder of the EA Contractor Construction Monitoring and audit reports Impacts avoided or managed as per specialist recommendations.
-Ensure the conditions of the EA are adhered to.
-Continuous
+Any erosion / sedimentation must be resolved through whatever additional Ensure the conditions of the EA are adhered to.